 - Place the tomatillos, jalapeños and remaining ingredients (except for the oil) in a blender and pulse until almost smooth.1 medium Yellow Onion, 2 Garlic Cloves, 6 sprigs Fresh Cilantro

 - Heat oil in a frying pan.
 Add the tomatillo mixture and cook for 4−5 minutes stirring constantly until thick.
-Add the salt.1 tablespoon Vegetable Oil, 1 teaspoon Salt
+Add the salt.1 Tbsp Vegetable Oil, 1 Tsp Salt

 - Add the reserved broth to the tomatillo mixture and bring to a boil.
 Reduce heat and cook until thickened, about 10 minutes, stirring occasionally.